Meet us at ShopTalk Europe, Booth L46

 Updating content is a simple yet effective way to improve SEO for SaaS companies.
 Customers expect up-to-date information, whether it’s about your product or the solutions you provide.
 Google prioritizes fresh content, too, making it a win-win.

-• Fix outdated information, broken links, and missing details.
+• Fix outdated information and missing details

-• Add new insights or updated statistics.
+• Add new insights or updated statistics

 As a shortcut, you could also ask AI tools to check which pages need to be updated.
 From your WordPress account, export your title tags or a list of URLs and paste them into ChatGPT.
 Ask it to review which topics may feel outdated or losing traction.
 It’s a quick way to pinpoint pages that could use a refresh.